michaelhaar/type-safe-sql-query/README.md

 # mysql-to-ts

 - ORMs and SQL Query Builders tend to be leaky abstractions. => Many people prefer writing SQL directly.
-- ORMs and SQL Query Builders are not using the database as the source of truth. => Potential schema drift.
+- ORMs and SQL Query Builders do not use the database as the source of truth. => Potential schema drift.
-- Most ORMs and Query Builders are just wrappers around common packages/drivers like [mysql](https://github.com/mysqljs/mysql), [mysql2](https://github.com/sidorares/node-mysql2), [postgres](https://github.com/porsager/postgres) or [pg](https://node-postgres.com/) => Unnecessary performance/runtime overhead.
+- Most ORMs and Query Builders are just wrappers around common packages/drivers like [mysql](https://github.com/mysqljs/mysql), [mysql2](https://github.com/sidorares/node-mysql2), [postgres](https://github.com/porsager/postgres) or [pg](https://node-postgres.com/). => Unnecessary performance/runtime overhead.
-- Having a dedicated compilation step which is depending on the target platform (e.g.: Prisma) is quite cumbersome. => Unnecessary complexity.
+- Having a dedicated compilation step that depends on the target platform (e.g., Prisma) is quite cumbersome. => Unnecessary complexity.

 ## Goals

-I'm trying to build some some like this:
+I'm trying to build something like this:

 ![mysql-to-ts](docs/assets/high-level-overview.png)